In this project I will show you how to switch a circuit on and off using an internet browser, RaspberryPi minicomputer and a relay switch.

 The light should go on.
 If you want to switch the light off then change the following line in the program:

 Now that your relay switch is working you can move on to the software section of the project where you will install the necessary software required to control the GPIO pins from a web application.
-We've written a simple web application for you (as show in figure 1) that you can download an modify if you want.
+We've written a simple web application for you that you can download an modify if you want.
 We will work out of the /home directory but you can choose a different directly if you want.

 Tip: It's easier to install and run this software using the root user.
 It is possible to do it with the "pi" user but you will run into permission problems which makes this install complex.
 If you haven't used the root user before you can easily create it using the following command: